Flyover-Mesh/flyovermeshsite/_tabs/about.md

 This assumes you're set to Long Fast, that Long Fast is the name of your Default or Channel 0, and you've made no other deeper config changes.

 **It's also possible that you've done something special.** In that case, you probably know how to use the above information to add a channel.
 Good Job!

+## Contributing
+The Discord has a list of tasks/projects/ideas to help.
+If you'd like to contribute to this website, please the guidelines here.